“Judy at The Palace is my dish.” – Dorothy Kilgallen, 1951

 November 1, 1950: Judy was barely out of her contract with MGM when talk of her comeback began.
 Also shown here is a paragraph from Erksine Johnson’s column noting who would be taking over Judy’s roles at the studio.

 November 1, 1951: Judy attended the opening night of “Top Banana” at the Winter Garden in New York City.
 The show starred Judy’s Summer Stock co-star Phil Silvers, along with Rose Marie and Jack Albertson.
 Silvers won the Tony for “Best Performance By A Featured Actor In A Musical.”

 Photos: Judy is seen with Sid Luft, Jimmy Durante, Judy Lynn, Mike Sloane, Phil Silvers, and Robert Q. Lewis.

 November 1, 1951: In her latest column Dorothy Kilgallen responds to a reader’s letter asking about Judy at the Palace.
 Kilgallen loved Judy, of course, but didn’t love the rest of the bill.

 November 1, 1954: Judy and her husband Sid Luft were recently seen at LePavillon in Manhattan.
 A Star Is Born was still opening in theaters around the country.
-Note how one ad specifies that they’re showing the “full 3-hour version” which indicates that although Warner Bros. had pulled the complete version and was sending out the edited version, some theaters still played that complete version.
+Note how one ad specifies that they’re showing the “full 3-hour version.”
+This indicates that although Warner Bros. had pulled the complete version from circulation and replaced it with the edited version, some theaters still played the complete version.

 November 1, 1956: The upcoming premiere of The Wizard of Oz on TV was making entertainment news.

 November 1, 1960: It’s been one of the top, if not the top, roles that Garfans have wished Judy had played on film, “Mama Rose” in Gypsy.
 Here columnist Sheilah Graham notes that Judy, (who else?) should play the role in the film adaptation.
 Judy would have been phenomenal and probably would have been nominated for an Oscar.
 Sadly Judy didn’t get the part.
 It went to Rosalind Russell.